sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 ![Exploring notification event](explore3a.png)

-We can see that there is an operation available, `ce/sap/s4/beh/marketingcampaign/v1/MarketingCampaign/Completed/v1`, and within it we can find the headers and payload of the event.
+You can see that there is an operation available, `ce/sap/s4/beh/marketingcampaign/v1/MarketingCampaign/Completed/v1`, and within it you can find the headers and payload of the event.
 This event is an example of a notification event.

 ```JSON
 {